fieldtrip/website/workshop/nigeria2025.md

 ### Thursday – Event Related Potentials and Ethics

-The ratioale and analysis of event-related potentials (ERP) are presented, with applications to sensory and cognitive processes.
+The rationale and analysis of event-related potentials (ERP) are presented, with applications to sensory and cognitive processes.
 The ERP difference wave is discussed, and participants do the preprocessing and compute ERPs in a task-based EEG dataset, contrasting visual and auditory conditions.
 Ethics, informed consent, incidental findings and adversial effects are presented, followed by a presentation and discussion on translating European practices to the African situation.

 - EEG and ethics (lecture by Robert)
 - analysis of ERPs (lecture by Robert)